School districts, universities announce schedule changes, closures ahead of severe winter weather

 The following schools shifted their schedules due to the possibility of icy road conditions and power outages:

+- Diocese of Baton Rouge: Sacred Heart of Jesus School students will work from home on Monday; teachers will send home packets or assignments.
+St. Jude the Apostle Catholic School, St. Jean Vianney Catholic School and St. Joseph's Academy will be closed Monday.

-Students will not report to school in person on Monday.
+- East Baton Rouge Parish School District students will not report to school in person on Monday.
 Teachers will provide assignments and learning activities for students to complete at home, and families should monitor school and teacher communications for specific instructions.

+- Kenilworth Science and Technology Academy will have asynchronous learning on Monday; K-5 students without Chromebooks will be sent home with assignments to complete

+- Louisiana School for the Deaf and the Louisiana School for the Visually Impaired students will remain home until Tuesday and participate in virtual learning on Monday.

-The Baton Rouge campus will be remote on Monday, and campus dining services will be available in Dunn Hall from 11 a.m. to 6 p.m.
+- Southern University's Baton Rouge campus will be remote on Monday, and campus dining services will be available in Dunn Hall from 11 a.m. to 6 p.m.

 Learn about more closures here.